ib-bsb-br/1ml/README.md

 - Error messages are rather basic, and types are always output in internal F-ing notation, with no attempt to abbreviate.

-- It is slow and probably buggy.
-In particular, type checking is implemented very naively, as a direct transliteration of the rules, with no worries about efficiency.
+- In particular, type checking is implemented very naively, as a direct transliteration of the rules, with no worries about efficiency.
 Type inference is best considered work in progress. :)

 - There is no documentation other than this file, and no sample code to speak of.
 See [prelude.1ml](prelude.1ml) for some simple library code, and [paper.1ml](paper.1ml) for the examples from the paper.

-Nevertheless, feedback on bugs or other comments are highly welcome (<rossberg@mpi-sws.org>).

 ### Building